- Orthopedic Surgeons and Specialists in Rhode Island

 She first tried several homeopathic remedied including valerian root, turmeric, acupuncture, and acupressure.
 She tried lifestyle modification, introducing activities like yoga, exercise, and physical therapy into her schedule.
 When this did not provide any long-lasting relief, Coleen found herself seeking help from the specialists at Lifespan Orthopedics Institute and University Orthopedics.
 There, she received injections to help reduce inflammation and pain in her back.
 This gave her some temporary relief but eventually, the level of pain returned to where it had been before.
 Finally, Coleen's doctor recommended surgery as the most viable option.

-In addition to being a comedian, Coleen owns her own medical billing company, so was already familiar with the world of health care and had had her share of interactions with health care providers.
+In addition to being a comedian, Coleen owns her own medical billing company, so was already familiar with the world of health care and had her share of interactions with health care providers.
 The approach specialists took with her treatment was unlike any she’d experienced before.

 “The surgery completely changed my life.
 I could feel the difference the first time I got out of the hospital bed.”